raleel/mythras-srd/0005_Combat.md

 The most important aspect of Combat Skill is that the character learns how to use each weapon in the skill, both singly and in combination so that they might be interchanged, as necessary.
 Combat training does not focus merely on using a specific weapon or weapons under best conditions, but also covers what to do when placed at a severe disadvantage.
 Such cross-training is a primary part of preparing a combatant for the unpredictable events of the battlefield, where weapon breakage or becoming disarmed is always a potential possibility.

-Thus, a Hyberborean barbarian may be expected to know how to use a spear, hand axe, javelin, and shield, whereas a Summerian warrior may be trained in shortsword, mace, shield, and bow instead.
+Thus, a Hyberborean barbarian may be expected to know how to use a spear, hand axe, javelin, and shield, whereas a Sumerian warrior may be trained in shortsword, mace, shield, and bow instead.
 Deciding how many weapons should be included into a single style is ultimately a choice determined by the Games Master and the setting of the game.

 Characters who attempt to use a weapon not covered by their style should suffer a skill penalty of one or more difficulty grades.

 Combat styles possess another function beyond simply learning a group of weapon skills.
-Since each style is taught by a particular culture or career, they are inherently optimised for the environment or military tactics that group normally fights with; for instanceinstance, a horse nomad learns to fight from the saddle, or an infantryman trains to fight in close order formation.
+Since each style is taught by a particular culture or career, they are inherently optimised for the environment or military tactics that group normally fights with; for instance, a horse nomad learns to fight from the saddle, or an infantryman trains to fight in close order formation.
 Therefore, as an additional bonus, some Combat Styles may be assigned one or more traits which grants it an advantage under certain circumstances.
 Traits are only intended to be used with the weapons and situations of that particular style.
 Obviously, there are countless traits, many of which are specific to a particular period or campaign world.

 **Combat Style Traits**